-The Dundee (pronounced by some as DinDear) athletic club and the Dundee Hysterical Society run a 21km race called the Isandlwana 21 or The Fugitives’ Trail (or something) every January – closest Sunday to the 21st which is when the homeland-defending Zooloos routed the wickedly-invading Poms in 1879, and Queen Vic dished out VC’s by the dozen to cover up their embarrassment (or something, take my history lessons with a sack of cerebos).
-The race starts above Isandlwana and ends at Rorke’s Drift.
+The Dundee (pronounced DinDear locally) athletic club and the Dundee Hysterical Society run a 21km race called the Isandlwana 21 or The Fugitives’ Trail (or something) every January – closest Sunday to the 21st which is when the homeland-defending Zooloos routed the wickedly-invading Poms in 1879, and Queen Vic dished out VC’s by the dozen to cover up their embarrassment.
+Or some such, take my history lessons with a sack of cerebos salt.
+The race starts above Isandlwana mountain and ends at Rorke’s Drift.

 The oke who started the race looked like a drunken Pommy colonel.
 He had no gun, whistle or trumpet.
 He rambled on about who had done what to whom in 1879 – a potted history – and then, when the ‘off’ time arrived he shouted:

 “THE ZULUS ARE AFTER YOU!!
 RUN!

 ‘Course, in my specific case, all the Zooloos running that day were well ahead of me.

 We crossed the Buffalo river at Rorke’s Drift and finished at the famous mission of the same name:

 The finishers medal is special – a cross between a Victoria Cross and a Zulu shield: